JoshuaPlacidi/fun-gai/README.md

 We built and trained a VAE from scratch to synthesis what new, yet undiscovered, mushrooms *could* look like.
 This project was built as a fun exploration into how an auto-encoder model learns to represent images of mushrooms in a latent space.
-The culmination of work can be seen in the gif at the top of the page.
+The culmination of our work can be seen in the gif at the top of the page.

 ### Biological